 Contact Form Alternatives – Contact Form 7 (free)

 A very popular choice of contact form tool is Contact Form 7.
 It’s free, but I personally feel it’s limited and tricky to use for anything that’s more complex than a simple contact form.
-However, it is a very popular plugin, and I know lots of website creators really like it.
+The big missing feature for me is storing emails on the website itself (so you can check emails periodically).
+You can solve this with another plugin, but Gravity Forms does this by default.

 You can get integrations that connect Contact Form 7 to CRM systems, as there are plugins out there to help.
 Just do a google search for “Contact Form 7 YOURSYSTEM”.